mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 some attempts at trade missions to the Enclave.

 PROMISE

 Promise is the homeworld of the Interstellar Republic and for many decades was its only possession.
 After regressing all the way to TL4, Promise made a slow but carefully managed resurgence.
 Its jump drive technology is its own, carefully preserved since the days of the Rule of Man-era colony mission.
-Promise has the knowledge necessary to build jump-
-2 ships despite its overall Tech Level being a low 9.
+Promise has the knowledge necessary to build jump-2 ships despite its overall Tech Level being a low 9.
 However, this would require risky prototyping and finding ways to replicate TL11 components.
-Risk- averse Promise prefers to construct its proven two- jump-2 vessels for the time being.
+Risk-averse Promise prefers to construct its proven two-jump-2 vessels for the time being.

 Negotiations are ongoing with the Enclave for technological assistance, including help with the